 There are times when you will think of something that you did several years ago that you think would be great for your LinkedIn page.
 It’s fine to post anything onto your profile no matter how old it is, but because of the nature of broadcast feeds on the site, the people you are connected with will mistakenly think that what you have posted happened recently.
 This would certainly be a particular problem if you are planning on posting several job updates, as it would annoy your connections to see their feed flooded with your updates.

 The best thing to do is turn off your activity broadcast while you do the update.
-Simply go to 'Settings' and then 'Privacy Controls' to turn notifications off while you get your page sorted.
+Simply go to ‘Settings’ and then ‘Privacy Controls’ to turn notifications off while you get your page sorted.
 This of course should only be reserved for an update that occurred a while ago.
-If you are posting something new, then it's important that your connection do see it on their feed.
+If you are posting something new, then it’s important that your connection does see it on their feed.
 It lets them know that you are still active and working away in your field.

 Pick An Appropriate Profile Picture

-In most cases, it's fair to assume that whatever you have as your Facebook profile picture would not be suitable for LinkedIn.
+In most cases, it’s fair to assume that whatever you have as your Facebook profile picture would not be suitable for LinkedIn.
 Your profile picture needs to be professional, and rather simple.
-It should be treated like you are making a head shot to be sent in for potential acting jobs.
-Also make sure that the picture of yourself is very recent, so then it's clear that your profile is kept up to date regularly.
+It should be treated like you are making a headshot to be sent in for potential acting jobs.
+Also, make sure that the picture of yourself is very recent, so then it’s clear that your profile is kept up to date regularly.

 The best thing to do is set aside a little time to take a picture you think would work well.
 Just get someone you know to spend five minutes taking some photos until you find one you think is appropriate.
-Just make sure that it is clearly you in the photo and that it is of a high quality.
+Just make sure that it is clearly you in the photo and that it is of high quality.